vynfred/FTFC-public/README.md

-# First Time Founder Capital Website
+# First Time Founder Capital (FTFC) Platform

 Lead generation and client management platform for startup advising firm.
+This is the public repository of the FTFC application, designed to help startup founders manage their fundraising process, connect with investors, and track client relationships.

 ## New Features